nikwit/worldtube-scalar-kerr/basic-tutorial.md

 - `IntialGridPoints`: Gives the initial p-refinements of the BinaryCompactObject domain.
 These are computed based on the `P` set by the python script.
 In general P of 0 or even -1 is a good place to start.
 Note that if the very last value (the number of grid points in the radial direction in the outermost shell) is set to a value larger than 12, the outer boundary can become unstable.
 If this should be necessary, simply use more h refinement there, though it is already fairly high

 - `ObjectA/B`: Settings for the excision spheres.
 The inner radius corresponds to the initial excision radius.
 The excision spheres are surrounded by spheres with radius `OuterRadius` which are in turn surrounded by cubes with side length equal to the initial orbital radius.
-The outer radius should therefore be chosen to be roughly in the middle of the inner radius and half of the initial orbital radius.
+The value of the outer radius should therefore be chosen to be roughly in between the inner radius and half of the initial orbital radius, so that the surrounding spheres to pierce the cube.

 - `Envelope` and `OuterShell`: These are the spheres surrounding the black hole and scalar charge.
 The radii can be adjusted according to the required orbit.